nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <h3 id = "Edit"> </h3>

-## Edit a Contact - `edit`
+## Edit a Student - `edit`

-Edits an existing person in the address book.
+Edits an existing student in the address book.

 Format: